mohid-tanveer/rephoto-detection/README.md

   - filtering by filename,
   - inspecting `label_binary`, `moire_prob`, `subpixel_prob`, `exif_prob`, and `hybrid_prob` for a specific image.

-this notebook is the main artifact for exploring model behavior and validating the detector qualitatively and quantitatively.
+This notebook is the main artifact for exploring model behavior and validating the detector qualitatively and quantitatively.

-## running the project
+## Running the project

-### environment setup
+### Environment setup

 - **create a virtual environment** (example with python 3.11+):